nexpy/nexpy/doc/source/pythongui.rst

     * **Save** - saves plot to PNG file.
     * **Add** - adds plotted data to the tree pane as an NXdata group within the scratch workspace 'w0'.
-    * **Edit** - opens dialog to customize both image and point plots.
-Use this to change the title and axis labels, modify the image aspect ratio and skew angles, turn axis grids on or off and set their styles, modify the point plot markers and lines, and draw legends.
+    * **Edit** - opens the Customize Panel to edit both image and point plots.
+      Use this to change the title and axis labels, modify the image aspect ratio and skew angles, turn axis grids on or off and set their styles, modify the point plot markers and lines, scale or add an offset to 1D plots, and draw legends.

     On the far right of the toolbar, the data and axis values are dynamically updated to the values under the current mouse location.